learn-co-curriculum/dsc-sparkcontext/README.md

-# Understanding `SparkContext`
+# Understanding `SparkContext` - Lab

 ## Introduction

 The following series of PySpark lessons and labs in this section will provide you with an introduction to **Apache Spark**, the leading framework for big data processing in jupyter notebooks and PySpark, using a PySpark docker image in a standalone mode.
 These lessons require you explore the spark documentation and explore and practice methods and properties which are not directly covered in the labs.
-IN this first lesson, we'll look at creating a spark session , called a Spark Context and explore its properties.
+In this first lesson, we'll look at creating a spark session , called a Spark Context and explore its properties.

 ## Objectives